woodlyer/gostExample/ReadMe.md

 ./gost -L kcp://:9000/:8083
 ./gost -L tcp://127.0.0.1:8083  -F forward+kcp://server_ip:9000
 ```
-If you want to change some parameter of kcp. you can write a kcp.json and append it into cmd.  like this:
+If you want to change some parameter of kcp. you can write a file named "kcp.json" and append it into cmd.
+like this:
 ```
 ./gost -L kcp://:9000/:8083?c=./kcp.json
 ./gost -L tcp://127.0.0.1:8083  -F forward+kcp://server_ip:9000?c=./kcp.json